bruceravel/demeter/documentation/Athena/plot/etc.rst

 and install the `Humor-Sans
 font <http://antiyawn.com/uploads/humorsans.html>`__ onto your computer.

-Once you have installed the font, simply check the :quoted:`Plot XKCD style` button in the Plot menu.
+Once you have installed the font, simply check :menuselection:`Plot --> Plot XKCD style`.
 Enjoy!

 .. _fig-xkcd: